steffenschroeder/steffenschroeder.com/content/pages/about.md

 ### By day

 In my day job, I work as Senior Software Engineer at [BlueYonder](https://blueyonder.com/) in Hamburg.
-I help preparing masses of data for Machine Learning.
-That help compnies make better decisions in the their whole supply chain.
+I help to prepare masses of data for Machine Learning.
+That help companies make better decisions in their whole supply chain.

 Some things I have accomplished in the past:

 - Building [SAP Business ByDesign](https://www.sap.com/germany/products/business-bydesign.html) Project Management Module as ABAP Developer
 - Trainer and Coach for Java Fundamentals and JavaEE
-- Trainer and Coach for Agile Software Engineering (_TDD_, _Clean Code_, _Refactoring_, _Working Effectivly with Legacy Code_, _Test Isolation_)
+- Trainer and Coach for Agile Software Engineering (_TDD_, _Clean Code_, _Refactoring_, _Working Effectively with Legacy Code_, _Test Isolation_)
 - Organizing internal Learning Modules on Software Engineering topics
 - Winner of the [HCM Cloud Hackday](https://blogs.sap.com/2014/02/25/reflecting-on-the-hcm-hack-day/)
 - Building the frontend for [Employee Central Position Management](https://blogs.sap.com/2015/03/12/the-successfactors-employee-central-position-management-feature/) and [Company Structure Overview](https://blogs.sap.com/2017/02/24/sap-successfactors-company-structure-overview/)
 - Architect for [Employee Central Position Management](https://blogs.sap.com/2015/03/12/the-successfactors-employee-central-position-management-feature/)
 - Frequent speaker at SAP internal events
-- One of the Youngest participants in the SAP Development Expert Curriculumn
+- One of the Youngest participants in the SAP Development Expert Curriculum
 - Consecutive highest performance ratings and nominations as _Top Talent_ / _SAP Catalyst_